• Home

 Hotel Lirico is located at Via del Viminale, 31 – 00184 Roma +39 06 48906230.

-A food lovers paradise
+A food lover’s paradise

-I’m a die-hard foodie and the first thing I did when we arrived in Rome was to book a food tour with Walks of Italy for the very next day.
+I’m a die-hard foodie, and the first thing I did when we arrived in Rome was to book a food tour with Walks of Italy for the very next day.
 As soon as we landed and walked a few streets, I knew I was in a food lover’s heaven.
-There were restaurants on almost every street and the scent of Italian cooking wafting through the air called my name whether it came from an outdoor cafe on a big Piazza or a tiny trattoria tucked into a tiny alleyway.
+There were restaurants on almost every street, and the scent of Italian cooking wafting through the air called my name, whether it came from an outdoor cafe on a big Piazza or a tiny trattoria tucked into a tiny alleyway.

-We lucked out our first night and found a small trattoria with mostly Italian clientele in an alleyway.
+We lucked out on our first night and found a small trattoria with mostly Italian clientele in an alleyway.
 It turned out to be the best restaurant we ate at on our trip.
 That’s saying a lot because they were all incredible.
-It was called La Forchetta d’Oro and I highly recommend it.
+It was called La Forchetta d’Oro, and I highly recommend it.

-The restaurant is located at Via di San Martino Ai Monti 40, 00184 Rome Italy.
+The restaurant is located at Via di San Martino Ai Monti 40, 00184 Rome, Italy.

 Roasted Vegetables in Rome